depaolif/plaid-bank/README.md

 3. Log in with the sandbox credentials, as listed in the Plaid-Link tooltip at the bottom of the screen
   username: user_good
   password: pass_good
-4. Plaid takes a while to retrieve the transaction history information (around 30s)
+4. Plaid takes a while to retrieve the transaction history information (around 30s).
+If the loading is taking too long, try refreshing the page and logging in again.
 5. You can click on "See Transactions" to see the transaction history for each account-info
 6. You can sort transaction histories by descending or ascending by clicking on the sort icon in the table header